AdobeDocs/experience-manager-64.en/help/release-notes/sp-release-notes.md

 ### Update Dynamic Media Viewers (5.10.1) {#update-dynamic-media-viewers}

-AEM 6.4.5.0 contains new version of Dynamic Media viewers (5.10.1) which enables check for duplicate names on Image Preset page.
-Dynamic Media customers are advised to run the following command to bring out of the box viewer presets to an up-to-date state.
+<p id="Dynamic">AEM 6.4.5.0 contains new version of Dynamic Media viewers (5.10.1) which enables check for duplicate names on Image Preset page.
+Dynamic Media customers are advised to run the following command to bring out of the box viewer presets to an up-to-date state.</p>

 `curl -u admin:admin http://localhost:4502/libs/settings/dam/dm/presets/viewer.pushviewerpresets`